risk-first/website/Debugging-Bets.md

 ## Some Notes

 1. I started by writing down all the things I knew, and all of my hypotheses.
-Time was short.
-But I did this because time was short.
-The reason was, by having all of the facts and hypotheses to hand I was setting up my [Internal Model] of the problem, with which I could reason about the new information as I came across it.
+Why?
+Surely, time was short!
+But I did this _because_ time was short.
+The reason was, by having all of the facts and hypotheses to hand I was setting up my [Internal Model](Glossary.md#internal-model) of the problem, with which I could reason about the new information as I came across it.

-2. I performed three tests, and ended up ruling out six different hypotheses.
+2. I performed four tests, and ended up ruling out six different hypotheses.
 That feels like good value for money.

-3. In each case, I am trading time to change the risk profile of the problem.
-By reducing to zero the likelihood of some hypotheses, I am increasing the likelihood of those left.
+3. In each case, I am trading _time_ to change the risk profile of the problem.
+By reducing to zero the likelihood of some risks, I am increasing the likelihood of those left.
 So a good test would:
- a.
+ - a.
 Bisect probability space 50/50.
-That way the infomation is maximised
+That way the information is maximised.
- b.
+ - b.
 Require the least time-stake up-front in order to learn the information.

+## Suitability

+I have a feeling that this is really the process I use for _every_ bug, whether I am conscious of it or not:  generating hypotheses, ruling some of them out by comparing to the facts I know, and then testing the remaining ones.
+However, I think most of the time (maybe as a result of being a developer for a long period) I don't have to do this consciously.
+It just _happens_.

+Perhaps you have a different process?
+Is there another one?
+I'd really like to know about it if so.
+Please join the GitHub Risk-First team and tell me about it!